 Brushed and satin nickel (sometimes these terms are used interchangeably) is a matte color and has been lacquered.
 Technically, a brushed surface will show brush marks along the surface whereas a satin look will not show these hand-made brush marks.

 These surface finishes do not show scratches and wear as easily while still providing a silver color.
 The problems with satin and brushed nickel however come in trying to match one “version” of satin nickel to another.
-Different manufacturers have different standards and processes for creating this finish and can make it difficult to create a uniformed look.
+Different manufacturers have different standards and processes for creating this finish hp tech support and can make it difficult to create a uniformed look.

 Since both polished nicked and polished chrome door hardware have positive and negative aspects to them, it can be difficult to choose which will serve your purposes better over time.
 Using existing hardware in the room is a great place to start.

 In a room with predominately polished chrome door hardware, it is best to match it with more polished chrome.
 If brushed nickel is already being used, try to match it as closely as possible with new brushed nickel pieces but realize the finishes may vary slightly from piece to piece.

 If no hardware is currently installed, it comes down to personal preference.
 A matte finish tends to blend in more easily than a shiny finish and requires less maintenance to maintain its appearance.